African Travels: 1996-2011 — Sixteen trips thru’ southern African

 Muriel Sanderson and I have been friends since my earlier days in Zambia in 1963 when she lived in Kitwe and I came to the Copperbelt and visited her home when getting supplies for Solwezi and Balovale (Zambezi) Secondary Schools.
 By 1997, she had just retired to Gaborone, Botswana, to be with her sister, nephews and niece.
 These pictures were all taken in or near her home in the years following.

 Fred and Sue Morton.
-As noted on a prior page, Fred and I worked on our doctorates at S.U.
+As noted on a prior page, Fred and I worked on our doctorates at Syracuse University.
 For many years thereafter they lived in Gaborone, Botswana, while he taught at the University of Botswana (UB), but returned to America to teach in between Botswana teaching tours.
-He is now UB’s Professor of History.
+He then became UB’s Professor of History.
 Without his encouragement and gentle pushing, this website on the NWP would not have been created.
 For many of my visits, they opened their guest house to me and my friends from Zambia and Malawi.
-With both Muriel and Fred & Sue all living in Gaborone, my later trips generally included visits.
+With both Muriel and Fred and Sue all living in Gaborone, my later trips generally included visits.

 Nellie Smith was Zindi’s friend in NYC, and retired to Vryberg in the North Western Province of South Africa just before I made these journeys.
 I visited her many times between 1997 and 2002 since Vryberg is just a 90 minute drive southeast of Gaborone.
 My friends and I also drove to eastern South Africa to Segunda in two cars with her and her niece, Isabelle.
 The two pictures on the left were taken in or just outside her home.
 The picture on the right was taken outside the casino in Segunda.